-For wholemount staining of tracheal cartilage, dissected tracheas were fixed in 95% ethanol for 12 hours followed by overnight staining with 0.03% alcian blue dissolved in 80% ethanol and 20% acetic acid.
-Samples were cleared in 2% KOH.
+For wholemount staining of tracheal cartilage, dissected tracheas were fixed in 95% ethanol for 12 h followed by overnight staining with 0.03% alcian blue dissolved in 80% ethanol and 20% acetic acid.
+Samples were cleared in 2% potassium hydroxide (KOH).